Jerrypiglet/kitti_instance_RGBD_utils/README.md

 A data preparation script for instance-wise temporal RGB-D/3D data on KITTI.

-Each sample consists of:

-one car sequence with:
+Each sample consists of one car sequence with:
 - N RGB frames cropped out;
-- N reprojected sparse depth from KITTI raw data
+- N reprojected sparse depth from KITTI raw data;
-- Style and pose initialization from MV3D dataset for the first frame in the sequence
+- Style and pose initialization from MV3D dataset for the first frame in the sequence;
-- 2D/3D bounding boxes
+- 2D/3D bounding boxes;
-- Silhouette(s) for some frames (for a subset of the samples)
+- Silhouette(s) for some frames (not for all samples because only 200 frames of KITTI are semantically labelled).

 ## Requirements